 This means your child is not reaching expected skills for their age in areas like:● Movement or coordination● Speech and language● Social or emotional skills● Daily routines like eating or dressingNot sure if your child is on track?

-If your child seems behind in any area of development:
+If your child seems behind in any area of development, here are three simple steps:

 Reach out to our office.
 Our intake team will listen to your concerns and guide you on the next steps.
 You can contact the NYC Early Intervention Program yourself.